TehFishey/stellaris-crisis-managers/mod/UnCrisisManager_EndGame/For_User_Template/Read_me_for_making_template.txt

 #	3. Edit template files in "common\scripted effect"
 #		3.1.
 Select files to edit.
 #			- Cmt-001_PrimacyTemplate_scripted_variables.txt
-#				-> This template is applied automatically on game start.
+#				-> this template is applied automatically on game start.
 #			- "Cmt-101_..." ~ "Cmt-116_..."
 #				-> These templates are listed up into "Other configuration template"
 #			- "Cmt-201_TemplateSleeperInitialization_scripted_variables.txt"
-#				-> This is a template for "Manual Operation" -> "Create/Delete Fleets for Fallen Empires",
+#				-> this is a template for "Manual Operation" -> "Create/Delete Fleets for Fallen Empires",
 #				   that control fleet of fallen empires.
 #		3.2.
 Change "@CmtT***_ConstActivated******** = no" to "@CmtT***_ConstActivated******** = yes"
 #			- If all of them are "no", this template is ignored.